Account 101

 Everyone knows that banks will freeze an account when reported stolen or if you have attempted fraud.
 For the average person who has neither of the above it can be frustrating at best and really problematic at worst.

-The main reasons accounts get blocked:
+The main reasons accounts are blocked:

 • Suspected fraud